Also known as: Blood clot in the renal vein and Occlusion - renal vein

 - Other new symptoms

 Renal vein thrombosis is a blood clot that develops in the vein that drains blood from the kidney.

-An examination may not reveal the specific problem, but may indicate nephrotic syndrome or other causes of renal vein thrombosis.
+An exam may not reveal the specific problem.
+However, it may indicate nephrotic syndrome or other causes of renal vein thrombosis.

 The treatment is focused on preventing new clot formations and reducing the risk of the clot traveling to other locations in the body (embolization).

-Renal vein thrombosis usually gets better over time without permanently injuring the kidneys.
+Renal vein thrombosis most often gets better over time without lasting damage to the kidneys.

 Call your health care provider if you have symptoms of renal vein thrombosis.

-If you have experienced renal vein thrombosis, call your health care provider if you develop decreased urine output, difficulty breathing, or other new symptoms.
+If you have experienced renal vein thrombosis, call your provider if you have:

-There is no specific prevention for renal vein thrombosis.
-Maintaining fluids in the body to avoid dehydration may help to reduce its risk.
+In most cases, there is no specific way to prevent renal vein thrombosis.
+Keeping enough fluids in the body may help reduce risk.

 - Review date: